Ada-Developers-Academy/core-pses/06/merging-sorted-lists.md

 Here are some example clarifying questions:

-- What about empty lists
+- What about empty lists?
 - What to do about elements of equal value? for example `[3]` and `[3]`, do both go in result?
 - Can numbers be negative?